Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • Power connection required

-CHECK PRICE: AMAZON CHECK PRICE: WALMART
+BUY AT AMAZON CHECK PRICE: WALMART

 This will take an optical output and output the audio signal via coaxial.
+Terrific!

-Converters can solve many potential problems when mixing and matching different audio types and connections.
+Converters can solve many problems when mixing and matching different audio types and connections.
+You just need to ensure the converter will pass all the signals you want.

-Can You Convert Optical Audio to Stereo Analog RCA?
+Converting Optical to Stereo Analog Audio

 You can see an example of one pictured below:

-This device will accept either an optical or coaxial digital audio connection and output the audio as stereo analog.
+This device will accept an optical or coaxial digital audio connection and output the audio as stereo analog.

 How to Convert Analog RCA to Digital Optical Audio

+In the previous example, you learned how to convert digital to analog audio.
 However, what if you needed to convert the audio the other way?
 From analog to digital.

 You can do that with a converter like this: